 How Long Does it Take to Drive Around Iceland?

-There are an unimaginable number of ways to explore all that Iceland has to offer.
+There are so many ways to explore all that Iceland has to offer.
 One of the best ways to see everything on your list at your own pace, even the more off-the-beaten-track destinations, is to do it yourself.
+After all, who wouldn’t love driving around Iceland, taking in the local culture, exploring hidden gems, and experiencing the island in a way few tourists really get to?

 Hiring a car and driving Iceland’s best-known road trip, the Ring Road, is a fantastic experience, one we think is an absolute must.
 But it’s not as easy as turning up and heading off!
 First off, you’ll need to know how long it’ll take you, from start to finish, to see all the best Icelandic views.